 - Original Equipment Manufacturer (OEM) (shop application) paints and finishes

-Note: Containers that are leaking or empty, and containers without the original printed manufacturer’s label are not accepted at retail drop-off sites.
-Some household hazardous programs will accept handwritten labels – please call sites if you are unsure.
+Note: Containers that are leaking, empty, or without the original printed manufacturer’s label are not accepted at drop-off sites.
 PaintCare Products vs. Non-PaintCare Products (PDF version)

 The definition of architectural coatings (also referred to as architectural paint or program products) is based on the first document linked below.
 The types of products that have fees are the same as those that are accepted at PaintCare drop-off sites.
 When clarification is needed about which products are subject to the PaintCare Fee and which products are not, PaintCare publishes additional notices.
 So far we have published seven notices, and we will publish additional notices as needed or upon request.